School bus driver shortage continues in Waterbury

 “If you don’t have a CDL license, you can go through our training program,” Shaughnessy said.
 “It takes 8 weeks or so.”

-If you’re interested in being a school bus driver for the Waterbury School District, click here to learn more information, or call (203) 591-1847.
+If you’re interested in becoming a school bus driver for Waterbury Public Schools, click here to learn more information, or call (203) 591-1847.